ztx0617/Data_Science_Projects/p2/README.md

 	The investigation report written with jupyter notebook.
 	It has narratives, plots and related Python codes.
+	You can browse it directly online by clicking on it.
 * **titanic-data.csv**

 	The original Titanic survival dataset.